 If you'd rather not be prompted to confirm each deletion, execute the command below instead.

 '''

 rm -f .jpg

 '''

-Just be careful with that -f switch, as it "forces" deletion.
+Just be careful with that -f switch, as it "forces" deletion without prompting you.

 If you'd like to check the correctness of your program with check50, you may execute the below.